Biryani is liked by almost every person in India. Whether it is veg biryani or chicken biryani or mutton biryani. it’s delicious and amazing in taste.

 Preparing the rice-

 In a small bag include cardamom, cinnamon, cloves, javitri, jaiphal, black peppercorn, shahi jeera, star anise and tightly close it (potli).
 Take 750 ml water to boil in a huge utensil.
 Add rice, bay leaf, salt and potli to the pan.
 Cover the utensil with a lid and cook till rice is completed 1/3rd.
-Drain the water & remove the whole masala potli.
+Drain the water and remove the whole masala potli.

 Preparing the saffron-milk-